tjintranet/Hachette-Order-File-Splitter/README.md

 - Only supports text-based EDI files
 - Designed specifically for the EDI format structure shown
 - Order identification relies on consistent D1 line formatting
+- ISBN extraction uses pattern matching (may not catch all formats)

 ## Development